konstantinlindner/file-metadata/README.md

-# file-metadata
+# video-utils

-This is a script to get metadata from video files or from urls in a CSV file.
-It will output the results in folder "output" as both CSV and JSON.
+This repository contains utilties for in-app video content.
+It includes tools to get metadata from video files or urls in a CSV file as well as video compression scripts.

+## Metadata

 For file input, it takes one or more video files and returns both a CSV and a JSON file with fields: